About

 Dirk Harms-Merbitz

-Frameworks solve problems toast users don't have:
+He feels people overcomplicate things.
+Many frameworks solve problems linuxtoaster users don't have:

 Let Toast Talk